TempleEight/temple-docs/TempleEight/docs/guide/orchestration.md

 A lot of output will be presented, detailing each step of the deployment process, and any errors that occurred.

-Verify everything worked by checking the environment variables.
+Verify the system was configured correctly by checking the environment variables:

 ```shell
 ❯❯❯ echo $KONG_ENTRY